 TOP 6 Chrome Extensions for integration with Google Services

-For those who find hard to understand words while browsing web, Google Dictionary is a must-have extension for Chrome.
-With Google Dictionary you can double click on a word to see meaning of the word in a pop-up.
-Not only English, there is support for various languages and you can depend upon Google Dictionary plugin when you’re reading a jargon-filled or ornamentally-written article.
+For those who find hard to understand words while browsing the web, Google Dictionary is a must-have extension for Chrome.
+With Google Dictionary you can double click on a word to see the meaning of the word in a pop-up.
+Not only English, but there is also support for various languages and you can depend upon Google Dictionary plugin when you’re reading a jargon-filled or ornamentally-written article.
 There is also an option to hear the word pronounced, right away.